Therapeutics

 Findings

-In November 2018, AL002 started INVOKE, a Phase 1 trial at six sites in the U.S., Australia, and the U.K. In its single-ascending-dose phase, 69 healthy adults received a single infusion of one of nine doses between 0.003 to 60 mg/kg or placebo; in the multiple-ascending dose phase, 30 AD patients will be enrolled in three dose cohorts.
-Outcomes include safety, tolerability, pharmacokinetics, pharmacodynamics, and immunogenicity.
+In November 2018, AL002 started INVOKE, a Phase 1 trial at six sites in the U.S., Australia, and the U.K. In its single-ascending-dose phase, 69 healthy adults received a single infusion of one of nine doses between 0.003 to 60 mg/kg or placebo; in the multiple-ascending dose phase, 30 AD patients were enrolled in three dose cohorts.
+Outcomes included safety, tolerability, pharmacokinetics, pharmacodynamics, and immunogenicity.
 Some results of the single-dose portion of the study have been published (June 2020 news).
 The antibody was well tolerated, and no serious adverse events were noted up to 12 weeks after dosing.
-Treatment caused dose-dependent changes in two pharmacodynamic markers in CSF: soluble TREM2 was decreased two days after treatment, while a fragment of CSF1R, a receptor expressed only by microglia in the brain, was increased. was increased.
+Treatment caused dose-dependent changes in two pharmacodynamic markers in CSF: soluble TREM2 was decreased two days after treatment, while a fragment of CSF1R, a receptor expressed only by microglia in the brain, was increased.
 The trial was completed in December 2020, and full trial results were subsequently published (Long et al., 2024).
 The half-life of AL002 in blood was 8 to 9 days, and CSF entry ranged from 0.17 to 0.28 percent after 13 days.
 The reduction in CSF sTREM2 persisted for 30 days in the highest dose group, and was accompanied by changes in other markers of microglia activity.
 The multiple dose study in AD patients was terminated early due to the COVID-19 pandemic.
-Pharmacokinetic and target engagement studies after multiple dosing were completed in non-human primate, and informed dose selection for Phase 2.
+Pharmacokinetic and target engagement studies after multiple dosing were completed in non-human primates, and informed dose selection for Phase 2.

 For all trials of AL002, see clinicaltrials.gov.

-Last Updated: 09 Nov 2024
+Last Updated: 26 Nov 2024

 References